By Mike Loughrin, CEO of Transformance Advisors

 A recent article in Bloomberg Businessweek states that “one of the hottest tickets in business schools these days isn’t consulting jobs or investment banking positions; it’s a job that wasn’t on the radar just a few years ago: supply chain management.”

-A study by the Georgia Center of Innovation for Logistics declares that “nearly 200,000 U.S. supply chain management jobs will go unfilled each year through 2018 for lack of qualified talent.”
+A study by the Georgia Center of Innovation for Logistics declares that “nearly 200,000 U.S. supply chain management jobs will go unfilled each year for lack of qualified talent.”

 Message to Employers